About the Journal

 “Region” is understood as an open category that is not defined a priori but instead remains flexible and adaptable to the respective object of historical research and the applied methods.
 This concept leaves ample space for various historiographical approaches while simultaneously inviting comparisons on the basis of precise studies.

-The journal is published jointly by the working group Geschichte und Region/Storia e regione, the South Tyrol Provincial Archive, and (since 2016) by the Competence Centre for Regional History of the Free University of Bozen-Bolzano.
+The journal is published with the generous support of: the working group Geschichte und Region/Storia e regione, the South Tyrol Provincial Archive, and (since 2016) the Competence Centre for Regional History of the Free University of Bozen-Bolzano.

 Each journal issue comprises several sections: The first part of each issue is generally dedicated to a specific topic examined in different regional spaces.

 In addition, the “Aufsätze/Contributi” section provides space for the publication of articles not connected to the focal topic.
 Usually written in either German or Italian, each contribution is accompanied by a summary in the other language.
 English abstracts of all published contributions can be found on the final pages of each issue.

 The “Forum” section collects shorter texts on current topics, such as project reports or conference reports as well as thought-provoking essays.

 Each issue is completed by a section with reviews.

 Double blind peer review: Since 2013, submitted contributions are subjected to an anonymous, double-blind peer review process.